 It’s very popular with Bangladeshi sightseers, but because of permit restrictions, the number of places foreigners can visit on the lake is constrained.
 However, that shouldn’t stop you from visiting because, most of the places are open for everyone.
 You will just love the natural beauty of this lake.
 It has many tiny islands.
 Each island has different name such as “Peda Ting-Ting”, “Tuk-Tuk Eco Village”, “Chang-Pang” etc. In “Peda Ting-Ting” you will find cottages for staying and enjoying moonlit night with wonderful lake surroundings.
 “Tuk-Tuk” is an eco-park with varieties of trees and plants.
 They also provides lodging in natural wooden made bungalows hanging on hills within forest.
 They have a restaurant where you can enjoy the natural beauty while taking your meal.
 It is a great place for boating and cruising.

 The Hanging Bridge, a low wooden suspension bridge, not far from the Parjatan Holiday Complex, is another popular boat-trip destination.
-This 335 feet long bridge across a portion of the Kaptai lake is an icon of Rangamati.
+This 335 feet long bridge over the Kaptai lake is an icon of Rangamati.
 It’s just like any other wooden suspension bridge you have been on.
 But the specialty is the mesmerizing view you can enjoy from the bridge.
 There are islands and greenery all around and you can enjoy it all from the bridge or from boat.